 Every quitters nightmare - weigh gain.
 There are a number of reasons as to why quitting smoking can cause you to have an increased appetite.
 Some people say that their senses are enhanced just two days after quitting and this encourages them to eat.
 Other people mistake the nicotine cravings for hunger.

 As nicotine actually works to increase your metabolism too, it is a lot easier to put on weight as the nicotine levels decrease in your body.
 The advice I would give is to just let your increased appetite take over for the few weeks that you are experiencing withdrawal symptoms and then as it gets back to normal, start reducing your food intake and increase exercise or activity levels to rid yourself of the excess pounds.
-The homeopathic Crave-Rx drops really helped though with this and are part of the Stop Smoking UltraPack.
-I would've ballooned without them.

 This is one of the nicotine withdrawal symptoms that is experienced for a good reason (even though it may not feel like it at the time).
 If you feel short of breath or have a tight chest, this is because your body is ridding itself of the mucus that has accumulated on your lungs over time.
 This can feel really horrible but trust me, in time you will feel a lot better!
 If you experience this symptom, try and drink a lot of fluids and get plenty of rest.
 The good news is that this should not last for more than one week.